matthias-samwald/find-me-evidence/README.md

 1. Download Apache Tomcat and Apache Solr

-2. Copy /example/solr to your SOLR_HOME and replace solrconfig.xml, schema.xml and synonyms.txt
+2. Copy /example/solr to your SOLR_HOME and replace solrconfig.xml, schema.xml and synonyms.txt from collection1

 3. Copy solr_configuration/solr.xml to CATALINA_HOME/conf/Catalina/localhost (point to your SOLR_HOME and Solr WebApp)

 4. Copy the jars from solr/example/lib/ext into your container's main lib directory

+5. Copy solr_configuration/collection2 to SOLR_HOME/solr and use the Core Admin to add the core

 Create Solr Index
 -----------------